zeidon/zeidon-joe/QuickWalkThrough.md

 order.commit()
 ```

-This will activate product 48 from the DB, include the Product entity from the product view into order, and then commit.
+This will activate product 48 from the DB, include the Product entity from the product view into Order, and then commit.
 The SQL that gets executed to perform the commit is:

 ```sql
 INSERT INTO orderdetails ( UNITPRICE, QUANTITY, DISCOUNT, PRODUCTID, ORDERID  ) VALUES